Reference guide • AI & data • educational, rigorous, no promises

 Phase 3

-P2 era: more context-aware prediction engine
+P2 to P3 era: more context-aware engine with rebuilt goal markets

 How Foresportia evaluates progress